PeeHaa/php-net-tutorial/topics/05-basic-commands-and-operations.md

 Escaping
 --------

-Sometimes it may be neccesary to include a single quote inside a single quoted string.
-Or a double quote inside a double quoted string.
+It is sometimes neccesary to use a single quote inside a single quoted string or a double quote inside a double quoted string.
 In order to do this we need to escape the quote inside the string using the escape character (`\`):

     <?php
-    echo 'This is an example of an escaped quote (\').'; // this will print: This is an example of an escaped quote ('). echo "This is an example of an escaped quote (\")."; // this will print: This is an example of an escaped quote (").
+    echo 'This is an example of an escaped quote (\').'; // prints: This is an example of an escaped quote ('). echo "This is an example of an escaped quote (\")."; // prints: This is an example of an escaped quote (").

 > **Note:**
-> Because the backslash is used as the escape character it should be escape itself when adding it to a double quoted string.
-To add a backslash to a double quoted string escape it like: `echo "This string contains a backslash (\\).";`.
-This is only needed inside a double quoted string.
+> If you want to print a backslash you must escape it with a backslash: `echo "This string contains a backslash (\\).";`.
+This is only needed inside a doublequoted string.

 [echo]:http://php.net/manual/en/function.echo.php
 [print]:http://php.net/manual/en/function.print.php